What is analytical method validation?

 Accuracy is calculated as the percentage of recovery by the assay of the

-The ICH guidance recommended taking a minimum of 3 concentration levels covering the specified range and 3 replicates of each concentration are analyzed (total 3* 3 = 9 determination)
+The ICH guidance recommended taking a minimum of 3 concentration levels covering the specified range, and 3 replicates of each concentration are analyzed (total 3 * 3 = 9 determinations).

 Procedure: